Al-Ma'mun: Abbasid civil war (811–813) and Accession

-Internal strife
+Caliphate

-Sahl ibn Salama al-Ansari
+Early reign and Suppression of rebels: Sahl ibn Salama al-Ansari and ibn Ja'far

-There were disturbances in Iraq during the first several years of al-Maʾmūn's reign, while the caliph was in Merv (near present-day Mary, Turkmenistan).
+There were disturbances in Iraq during the first several years of al-Ma'mun's reign, while the caliph was in Merv (near present-day Mary, Turkmenistan).
 On 13 November 815, Muhammad ibn Ja'far al-Sadiq (al-Dibaj) claimed the Caliphate for himself in Mecca.
 He was defeated and he quickly abdicated asserting that he had only become caliph on news that al-Ma'mun had died.
 Lawlessness in Baghdad led to the formation of neighborhood watches with religious inspiration, with two notable leaders being Khalid al-Daryush and Sahl ibn Salama al-Ansari.
 Sahl adopted the slogan, la ta'a lil- makhluq fi ma'siyat al-khaliq, or 'no obedience to the creature in disobedience of the Creator' (originally a Kharijite slogan), alluding to what he saw as "the conflict ... between God's will and Caliphal authority".
 "Most" of the leadership of this vigilante movement came from the sulaahd ("men of good will of the neighborhoods and blocks") and from "popular preachers" (as both Khalid al-Daryush and Sahl ibn Salama al-Ansari were); its followers were called the 'amma, (the common people).
 The volunteers of the movement were known as mutawwi'a, which was the same name given to "volunteers for frontier duty and for the holy war against Byzantium".
 Sahl's and movement influence was such that military chiefs first "delayed capitulation to al-Ma'mun" and adopted Sahl's religious "formula" until they became alarmed at his power and combined to crush him in 817–18 CE.